Real-4339/UDTP/Documentation/doc2.typ

 - `log_level` - change log level.
 Where #strong[level] is a level of
   logging.
 0 - DEBUG, 1 - INFO, 2 - WARNING, 3 - ERROR, 4 - CRITICAL.

-If i wasnt able to do terminal without separate thread i would do that, but it is what it is. `threading` library were used to achive that goal.
+If i was able to do terminal without separate thread i would do that, but it is what it is. `threading` library were used to achive that goal.

-So i have running cli in diff thread, that is listening on commands from user and sending them to core app.
-Where is the main logic running.
+Lets summarize, running cli in diff thread, that is listening on commands from user and sending them to core app.
+Where is the main logic runs.

 == Core Idea
 <core-idea>